TheRemote/RaspberryPiMinecraft/README.md

 <h2>Check Java Version</h2>

 <p>Sometimes if you have multiple versions of Java installed the wrong version of Java will be selected as the default.
-If the server didn't start check that the right version of Java is selected with this command:</p>
+If the server didn't start check that the right version of Java is selected with this command: <code>java -version</code></p>
 <p>If you get the message "<em>update-alternatives: error: no alternatives for java</em>" then you only have one version of Java installed and can skip to the next section.</p>
 <p>If you are presented with a list of choices then your machine has multiple versions of Java installed.
 It will look like this:</p>